cloudmesh/cloudmesh1/webui/pages/about.rst

-At the same time we reused our python command shell interpreter cmd3 so that it is more easily possible to develop command line tools automatically from the commands we already developed as part of the commandshell anyways.
+At the same time we reused our python command shell interpreter cmd3 so that it is more easily possible to develop command line tools automatically from the commands we already developed as part of the command shell anyways.

-A command shell is obvioussly important as it allows us to describe experiments as scripts.
+A command shell is obviously important as it allows us to describe experiments as scripts.

 Cloudmesh 0.3